japila-books/spark-sql-internals/docs/datasources/kafka/ConsumerStrategy.md

-title: ConsumerStrategy

-# ConsumerStrategy -- Kafka Consumer Providers
+# ConsumerStrategy &mdash; Kafka Consumer Providers

 `ConsumerStrategy` is the <<contract, contract>> for <<implementations, Kafka Consumer providers>> that can <<createConsumer, create a Kafka Consumer>> given Kafka parameters.